AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-project.md

   As a Workfront administrator, you can import projects using a kick-start.

-  For information about importing data using kick-starts in Workfront, see [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md) .
+  For information about importing data using kick-starts in Workfront, see [Import data into Adobe Workfront using a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md) .

   For information about importing projects using kick-starts, see [Kick-Starts scenario: simple project and task import preparation](../../../administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md) .

 * Publish an initiative from a scenario in the Adobe Workfront Scenario Planner.
-This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see [The Adobe Workfront Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).
-For information about creating projects from publishing initiatives, see  [Update or create projects by publishing initiatives in the Adobe Workfront Scenario Planner](../../../scenario-planner/publish-scenarios-update-projects.md) .
+The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see [The Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).
+For information about creating projects from publishing initiatives, see  [Update or create projects by publishing initiatives in the Scenario Planner](../../../scenario-planner/publish-scenarios-update-projects.md) .

 ## Create a project from scratch